Differentially Private Learning of Exponential Distributions: Simple Algorithms and Tight Bounds: Abstract

 \section{Abstract}

 We study the problem of learning exponential distributions under differential privacy.
 Given $n$ i.i.d.\ samples from $\mathrm{Exp}(\lambda)$, the goal is to privately estimate $\lambda$ so that the learned distribution is close in total variation distance to the truth.
-We present two complementary pure DP algorithms: one adapts the classical maximum likelihood estimator via clipping and Laplace noise, while the other leverages the fact that the $(1-1/e)$-quantile equals $1/\lambda$.
-Each method excels in a different regime, and we combine them into an adaptive best-of-both algorithm achieving near-optimal sample complexity for all $\lambda$.
-We further extend our approach to Pareto distributions via a logarithmic reduction, prove nearly matching lower bounds using packing and group privacy \cite{Karwa2017FiniteSD}, and show how approximate $(\epsilon,\delta)$-DP removes the need for externally supplied bounds.
-Together, these results give the first tight characterization of exponential distribution learning under DP and illustrate the power of adaptive strategies for heavy-tailed laws.
+We present a simple pure $\epsilon$-differentially private algorithm that avoids the classical dependence on the true value of $\lambda$.
+Our method leverages a structural property of the exponential distribution: its $(1-1/e)$-quantile equals $1/\lambda$, allowing us to estimate the rate parameter directly via private quantile estimation.
+The resulting learner is both conceptually simple and sample-efficient, achieving near-optimal guarantees.
+We further extend the method to Pareto distributions via a logarithmic reduction, prove nearly matching lower bounds using group privacy arguments, and show how approximate $(\epsilon,\delta)$-DP removes the need for externally supplied parameter bounds.
+Together, these results give the first tight characterization of exponential distribution learning under differential privacy using a simple $\lambda$-free approach.